Gazprom to ship 42.4 mcm of gas to Europe via Ukraine on Wednesday

-MOSCOW, Jan 3 (Reuters) - Russian energy giant Gazprom said it would ship 42.4 million cubic metres (mcm) of gas to Europe via Ukraine on Wednesday, compared to 40.7 mcm on Tuesday.
-(Reporting by Reuters; Editing by Jacqueline Wong)
+MOSCOW, Jan 10 (Reuters) - Russia's Gazprom said it will ship 42.4 million cubic metres of gas to Europe via Ukraine on Wednesday, a volume broadly in line with recent days.
+(Writing by Felix Light; Editing by Kim Coghill)

 |5-day change